 At a fundamental level, a medical alert service offers a connection to the outside world.
 It might be something rudimentary like an alert-button that will notify family or emergency services, or have a more sophisticated monitoring system that can detect falls.
 Again, we should stress that each service has different specificities, although some are all-rounders, so it’s best to do some detailed research before you consider signing up to one.

-While medical alert services are useful, and, indeed, vital for some, there are also practical steps we can take when concerned about loved ones during the pandemic.
+While Social Distancing Medical Alert Systems are useful, and, indeed, vital for some, there are also practical steps we can take when concerned about loved ones during the pandemic.
 For instance, have you thought about gaining access to the home during an emergency?
 Something simple like ensuring that you have a key to gain entry to the property can often be overlooked.
 In addition, checking in with at-risk friends and family on video calls – rather than voice calls – can help because you can ‘see’ issues that you might not have heard on the phone.

 Above all, communication is paramount.
 That might sound like a throwaway cliché, but it is, nevertheless, true.
 You can organize check-in times with a simple text message response.
 Or you could use the ‘passive alarms’ that some medical alert services offer, which will send an alert if the user hasn’t checked-in at an agreed time.
 Regardless of what you decide to do, think it through and ensure it is in the best interest of those you care about in this worrying time.